Last Updated on October 20, 2021 by Maggie Sutton

 Benefits of a FHA Loan:

-- Nurses with a credit score of 580 or higher can qualify for a FHA loan.
+- Medical Professionals with a credit score of 580 or higher can qualify for a FHA loan.
 Scores as low as 500 can be accepted through some lenders, although the down payment will need to be higher.